shanin11/Week-4-assignment/README.md

 * Sea Ice: A rough, uneven surface produces a broader, more spread-out echo.
 * Lead: A smooth, flat surface produces a stronger, sharper echo.

-We can see these patterns in the plot below.
+We can see these patterns in the echo plots above and the average echo plot below.
 ![Mean](average_echo_shape.png)